The Fair Housing Act was initiated as Title VIII of the Civil Rights Act of 1968 and is meant to protect renters from landlord discrimination.

-- Hotels and motels are considered public places and are not governed by the FHA, but rather the Americans with Disabilities Act (ADA).
+- Hotels and motels are considered public places and are not governed by the FHA, but rather the ADA.

 - While property owners cannot charge deposits or fees for accommodating an ESA, they are legally allowed to charge a tenant for repairs upon vacating the property if it is damaged.

 - Property owners are allowed to express concern, seek legal guidance, and even evict a tenant if an ESA is vicious, threatening, loud, or otherwise behaves inappropriately toward others on the property.
 ESA owners enjoy many protections under the law, but must also be mindful to respect the laws that protect others as well.